Bubba Watson: 2018

 The 2018 season started with a T7 at the QBE Shootout in December 2017 marking the best of his first six starts.
 Watson returned to the winner's circle with a 12-under finish at the Genesis Open in February, his third victory at this tournament (2014, 2016), all at Riviera.
 His trifecta at the Genesis (previously known as the Los Angeles Open, Northern Trust Open, and Nissan Open) makes him only the fifth to win this long-standing event at least three times, along with Ben Hogan, Arnold Palmer, Lloyd Mangrum, and Macdonald Smith.
 On March 25, he gained his eleventh tour win at the WGC-Dell Match Play event in Austin, Texas, with a winner's share of $1.7 million.
 On June 24, 2018, he won again at the Travelers Championship winning $1.26 million at TPC River Highlands.
 This was his third career victory at the Travelers tournament (2010, 2015).

 In September 2018, Watson qualified for the U.S. team participating in the 2018 Ryder Cup.
 Europe defeated the U.S. team 17 1/2 to 10 1/2.
 Watson went 1–2–0.
 He lost his singles match against Henrik Stenson.

 2022

 On July 29, 2022, Watson announced that he had joined LIV Golf as a non-playing team captain for the remainder of the season while he recovered from a torn meniscus, with the intention of returning to play from 2023.
 On August 10, he announced that he had resigned from the PGA Tour.

 Personal life

+Watson's father, Gerry Sr., died on October 15, 2010, of throat cancer.
+His mother is Molly Marie Watson and he has a sister, Melinda Watson Conner.
+Watson was nicknamed by his father after the former professional American football player Bubba Smith.